tybottorff/bottorffdocs/notes/literature_notes.md

  - perhaps different disease risk conferred by particular MHC alleles is due to differences in presented peptides or differences in stabilities of MHC molecules
  - **1-5% of T cells have γ (*TRG*) and δ (*TRD*) chains instead of α (*TRA*) and β (*TRB*) ones, only β and δ chains also have diversity (D) genes recombined in VDJ recombination (α and γ just have VJ recombination)**
  - **during V(D)J recombination, joints between segments are partially digested and nucleotides are randomly added (i.e. N region) to form highly variable and non-germline-encoded complementarity-determining regions 3 (CDR3) loop that recognizes peptides, CDR1/2 loops of TCR form contacts with MHC and are encoded by V genes**
+# Genome-wide analysis identifies NR4A1 as a key mediator of T cell dysfunction
+ - **they say T cells become dysfunctional when they encounter self antigens, perhaps because this is always a chronic stimulation then, i.e. leading to exhaustion?**
+ - mice
+ - NR4A1 (TF) expressed highly in tolerant T cells, OE of NR4A1 inhibits Teff differentiation, KO of NR4A1 overcomes tolerance and exagerates Teff function and enhances anti-tumor/chronic virus immunity
+ - NR4A1 promotes H3K27ac, activating tolerance genes
 # Genome-wide CRISPR screens of T cell exhaustion identify chromatin remodeling factors that limit T cell persistence
  - chronic stimulation assay
  - *in vivo* validation of screen results (perturbation of INO80 and BAF chromatin remodeling complexes improves T cell persistence in tumors)